sovity/edc-ce/docs/getting-started/documentation/httpdata-pull-parameterized.md

 #### Defining the Asset in the EDC

-To register a **single asset** in the EDC that references multiple datasets, use the following API request:
+To add an asset that references such a base URL which supports parameterization, use the following API request:

 `POST {{MANAGEMENT-API}}/v3/assets`